 When COVID-19 started, owners of the Burrito House looked for safety and health recommendations, taking advantage of the Center’s free one-on-one business counseling.

-“The Salinas family reached out to us seeking advice on how to protect their employees and customers and to minimize losses,” said Kim Preston, director of the Center’s Rural Enterprise Assistance Project.
+“The Salinas family reached out to us seeking advice on how to protect their employees and customers and to minimize losses,” said Kim Preston, Lending Services Director with the Center for Rural Affairs.
 “They followed a plan and health directive recommendations.”

 After closing temporarily in early March 2020, the Burrito House reopened for take-out only.
 Center staff offered additional technical assistance to help shift the restaurant’s needs throughout the year.

 “Burrito House has successfully weathered the pandemic,” Preston said.